kgajera/wp-link-preview/readme.txt

 1. screenshot-1.png
 2. screenshot-2.png
 3. screenshot-3.png
+4. screenshot-4.png

 == Changelog ==

+= 1.2 =
+* Batch input of URLs to generate links previews for
-= 1.1 =
+* Show loading image while link preview is being fetched = 1.1 =
 * Remove output of extra HTML when any or all meta data does not exist